kubeflow/website/content/en/docs/components/katib/user-guides/trial-template.md

 ### Use Metadata in Trial Template

-You can't specify `.metadata.name` and `.metadata.namespace` in your trial template, but you can get this data during the Experiment run.
+You can't specify `.metadata.name` and `.metadata.namespace` in your Trial template, but you can get this data during the Experiment run.
 For example, if you want to append the Trial's name to your model storage.